 She laughed and then frowned, bowing her head.
-"No," she sighed loudly, "you're probably right."
+"No, you're probably right."

 "There's a first time for everything."
-Zuko smirked and turned around, lightly elbowing her in the ribs.
-"Listen, I have no problem pretending to be your boyfriend for the week—" his entire face flushed and he tried to shrug it off nonchalantly "—you know, to get these losers to leave you alone."
+Zuko lightly elbowed her in the ribs.
+"Listen, I have no problem pretending to be your boyfriend for the week—" his entire face flushed and he tried to shrug it off "—you know, to get these losers to leave you alone."

 "Uncle will appreciate that."

-"But if we're going to act as the jealous couple," she added, bringing her hand out to Zuko's, "we have to promise not to bend.
+"But if we're going to act as the jealous couple, we have to promise not to bend.
 We don't want to reveal our identities."

 "No bending," he agreed, and they both held arms for a moment longer, smiling conspiratorially.